 - And More

 Ready to say goodbye to allergic rhinitis once and for all?
-Then call South Florida Sinus and Allergy Center today at (954) 983-1211 to schedule an appointment with Dr. Mandel.
+Then call Florida Sinus & Snoring Specialists today at (954) 983-1211 to schedule an appointment with Dr. Mandel.

 World-Class Care in Your Backyard

-Now that you know more about allergic rhinitis and some of the ways we treat it at South Florida Sinus and Allergy Center, it’s time to explore how we’re redefining sinonasal care.
+Now that you know more about allergic rhinitis and some of the ways we treat it at Florida Sinus & Snoring Specialists, it’s time to explore how we’re redefining sinonasal care.